Brian (software)

 Brian is an open source Python package for developing simulations of networks of spiking neurons.

 Details

 Brian is aimed at researchers developing models based on networks of spiking neurons.
-The general design is aimed at maximising flexibility, simplicity and users' development time.
+The general design is aimed at maximising flexibility, simplicity and users' development speed.
 Users specify neuron models by giving their differential equations in standard mathematical form as strings, create groups of neurons and connect them via synapses.
 This is in contrast to the approach taken by many neural simulators in which users select from a predefined set of neuron models.

 Brian is written in Python.
 Computationally, it is based around the concept of code generation: users specify the model in Python but behind the scenes Brian generates, compiles and runs code in one of several languages (including Python, Cython and C++).
 In addition there is a "standalone" mode in which Brian generates an entire C++ source code tree with no dependency on Brian, allowing models to be run on platforms where Python is not available.